FOREX-Euro listless on ECB doubts, seen vulnerable

 French President Francois Hollande and German Chancellor Angela Merkel will meet on Thursday, a day before Greek Prime Minister Antonis Samaras arrives in Berlin.

-Samaras is expected to lobby for a two-year extension of austerity measures to soften their negative economic impact, though he is unlikely to win major concessions.
+Samaras is expected to lobby for a two-year extension of austerity measures to soften their negative economic impact.

+But German Foreign Minister Guido Westerwelle said on Monday after meeting with his Greek counterpart Dimitris Avramopoulos that Germany will not substantially soften agreements with Athens.

 "If Greece and the EU cannot reach an agreement, that could rekindle speculation about Greece's exit from the euro zone," SMBC's Uno added.

-The dollar eased slightly against the yen to 79.29 yen , off a five-week high of 79.66 yen hit on Monday, with selling from Japanese exporters seen capping the currency for now.
+The dollar moved little against the yen, trading at 79.41 yen, off a five-week high of 79.66 yen hit on Monday.

 On the other hand, the Australian dollar gained a tad after the minutes of the central bank's latest meeting gave no hint of further easing.